PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 * I can do … 800 words in 12 minutes … what can I do in 90 minutes?
 * Just get words down, thoughts down, refine it later

+## October 10 2018 07:27:06

+* Day 23: Wednesday
+	* 921 words (1st pomodoro)
+	* I'm still not feeling like I've written enough for the book, there's so much to talk about, but maybe this book should be shorter and more approachable
+	* Should I split?
+I just need to keep writing … it might be more than 30 days of writing …

 ## October 9 2018 15:25:12

 * Day 22: Tuesday